Joutace/Joutace/README.md

 <p align="left">
 My name is João, also known as <i><b>JC</b></i><br>

+Specialist in Angular and Flutter

-Just a JR. full stack developer trying to learn how to code solutions for everyone!<br>
+A regular developer trying to learn how to code better solutions for everyone!<br>

 Always teaching myself new skills and experiences.

-I'm 23 and live by myself in Foz do Iguaçu, PR
+I'm 24 and live in Curitiba, PR

 </p>